shivanikharva/shivanikharva.github.io/experience.md

 ## All Experience

+**AAA Tax Group**
+*Digital Solutions Developer*
+August 2023 - December 2023
+- Spearheaded the development of a company website on W3Schools, utilizing skills in HTML and CSS to ensure a seamless and visually striking user experience
+- Managed and categorized 50 newly acquired client portfolios, streamlining processes and enhancing overall efficiency

 **PricewaterhouseCoopers LLP**
 *Cybersecurity, Risk, and Regulatory - Data Risk and Privacy Intern*
 June 2023 - August 2023
-- Traced 19 attributes of client data back to 3 SQL -generated Snowflake databases in Alation and created data lineage diagram for single attribute to present to client
+- Traced 19 attributes of client data back to SQL generated Snowflake databases in Alation and created a data lineage diagram for a single attribute to present to client
-- Spearheaded question generation for 5 client interviews regarding data lineage
+- Formulated strategic questions for client interviews, engaging key stakeholders including the engineer integrating client data and the data-sourcing engineer
-- Drafted project plan for 2 phases of client project spanning 13 weeks
+- Crafted a strategic and detailed 13-week project plan that not only ensured successful execution, but also led to client approval for the continuation of the project

 **University of California, Santa Barbara**
 *Undergraduate Learning Assistant*